Don Lincoln: Honors

-Lincoln is a Fellow of the American Physical Society, a Fellow of the American Association for the Advancement of Science, and recipient of the 2013 European Physical Society HEPP Outreach award “for communicating in multiple media the excitement of High Energy Physics to high-school students and teachers, and the public at large”.
+Lincoln is a Fellow of the American Physical Society, a Fellow of the American Association for the Advancement of Science, and recipient of the 2013 Outreach Prize of the High Energy and Particle Physics Division of the European Physical Society “for communicating in multiple media the excitement of High Energy Physics to high-school students and teachers, and the public at large”.
 He also was awarded the 2017 American Institute of Physics Gemant Award for "cultural, artistic or humanistic contributions to physics for achievements in communication and public outreach".
 In 2024, he received the Klopsteg Memorial Lecture Award from the American Association of Physics Teachers for "passionate and profound career-long impact in sharing the excitement of contemporary physics topics in ways that interest and inform the general public about the relevance and importance of fundamental physics from cosmology to high energy particle physics through prolific and impactful communication and world-class public outreach programs.”
 In 2024, he also received the Dwight Nicholson Medal for Outreach from the American Physical Society "for worldwide presentations and publications that educate students and general audiences on the meaning of fundamental scientific research."
+Experimental collaborations of which he is a member have also received group awards, specifically from the European Physical Society HEPP (2013, shared by the ATLAS and CMS collaborations for the discovery of the Higgs boson) and again (2019, shared by the CDF and DZero collaborations for the discovery of the top quark).
+Most recently, he was a joint recipient of the 2025 Breakthrough Prize in Fundamental Physics (2025, shared by the ALICE, ATLAS, CMS, and LHCb CERN experiments).